rishabhkumarchaubey/JobsUpi-Assignment_Universal-Resume-Builder-for-Bharat-Workforce/mern-magic-main/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## 🧰 Tech stack

-This project is built with:
+This project uses:

 - Vite
 - TypeScript